EndPointCorp/end-point-blog/2017/06/06/amazon-aws-upgrades-to-postgres-with.html.md

 #### Statistics remain in place

-The pg_upgrade program currently has a glaring flaw — no copying of the information in the pg_statistic table.
+The pg_upgrade program currently has a glaring flaw—​no copying of the information in the pg_statistic table.
 Which means that although an Amazon RDS upgrade completes in about seven minutes, the performance will range somewhere from slightly slow to completely unusable, until all those statistics are regenerated on the new version via the [ANALYZE command](https://www.postgresql.org/docs/current/static/sql-analyze.html).
-How long this can take depends on a number of factors, but in general, the larger your database, the longer it will take — a database-wide analyze can take hours on very large databases.
+How long this can take depends on a number of factors, but in general, the larger your database, the longer it will take—​a database-wide analyze can take hours on very large databases.
 As mentioned above, upgrading via Bucardo relies on COPYing the data to a fresh copy of the table.
 Although the statistics also need to be created when using Bucardo, the time cost for this does NOT apply to